Kisadore/Globetrotter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 If I had more time, I would have added more attractions, photos, and food guide places.
-I would have also changed the font and bakground to make it a bit more easy to read.
+I would have also changed the font and bakground to make it a bit more easy to read. (update...
+I changed the font color)

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?